halayuba/laravel-jobsave/README.md

 - Author: Simon Bashir
 - Version: 0.1
 - Release Date: Mar 15, 2021
-- A hosted demo will be published soon
+- To see a hosted demo you can visit [jobsave.io](http://jobsave.io)

 ### Brief Description
 Coded in `Laravel v8.32`, Job Save is a demo project.